 Leftovers can be stored in the refrigerator tightly covered for two to three days.

-For best results, reheat in a single layer in the oven at 350°F for ten minutes or so until they’re heated through.
+For best results, reheat in a single layer in the oven at 350°F for ten minutes or so until the drumsticks are heated through.

 More sheet pan chicken dinners